clux/kubecon2020/source/slides.md

 - handles that special empty group case
 - CAVEAT: due to limitation of the trtait: load-bearing pluralize. phrase i had never believed i had to use to describe software architecture, let alone from my own designs, but here we are.
-- ..but with url mapper => we CAN MAKE DYNAMIC API
+- ..but with url mapper implement => we CAN MAKE DYNAMIC API

 ---
 ### kube-rs: Dynamic API